 As soon as there was a railroad stop named Ross, other nearby businesses began to adopt the place name.
 On July 30, 1888, the Ross Post Office opened at N. 36th Street and Leary Way NW, making it possible for residents to list their address as simply Ross, and pick up mail at the post office.

 In order to derive income Mary Jane Ross began to sell portions of her property for development as residential house lots.
 Since it was common to name a new plat in honor of the previous land owner, we see plats with the name Ross.
 In January 1888 H.T. & Elsie Scott filed a plat called the Ross Addition.
-The plat was bordered by NW 42nd Street and from 3rd to 6th Avenues NW.
+The plat was bordered by NW 42nd Street and from 3rd to 6th Avenues NW, on the north side of today’s ship canal.

 What happened to the Ross family?